jfernandezpe/simple-login-app/README.md

 The porpouse of this app is develop a progressive web app scaffolding made with webcomponents app.

- [You can see a live demo here](https://simple-login-app-ee195.web.app/), any user/password will log in successfully.
+ [You can see a live demo here](https://simple-login-app-ee195.web.app/), any user/password will log in successfuly.

 The app has two features: log in and see the user's last log in in the data base (which is mocked).
 It has a lot of over-engenering, but thinking about how to scalete this application it has been a learning for me and I will use it as template for personal projects.